phamleyennhi/CAVE/README.md

 - **Concept-aware neural volumes** — a representation that supports both robust classification and concept-level explanations.
 Concept bottleneck models require concepts to be pre-specified and annotated at training time; CAVE shows that a 3D volumetric object representation can serve as a natural, annotation-free concept coordinate system that is grounded in geometry and stable across viewpoints.
 - **3D Consistency (3D-C)** — a metric for evaluating whether explanation attributions remain spatially stable across viewpoints and distribution shifts; applicable to any explanation method with access to object pose.

+### Relation to Concept Bottleneck Models

+CAVE is related to Concept Bottleneck Models in that it factors classification through an interpretable intermediate representation.
+However, instead of using a flat vector of human-defined concepts, CAVE grounds concepts in 3D neural object volumes.
+This allows concepts to be localized in object-centric space and evaluated for spatial consistency across viewpoints and distribution shifts.
+In this sense, CAVE can be viewed as exploring a spatial, object-centric alternative to classical concept bottlenecks.

 ## ✅ Use CAVE If…

 - You need **robust image classification** whose decisions can be explained by human-interpretable visual concepts.